StackVista/stackstate-docs/setup/troubleshooting.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-1. Check all pods in the StackState namespace are running:
+1. Check that all pods in the StackState namespace are running:
 ```
 get pods
 ```